Blue-Petaled Rosette from Amarna

 DescriptionA small faience inlay or button-like ornament, circular in form, with a central rosette motif.
 The design consists of bright blue petals radiating from a central red core, all set against a yellow faience background.

 Label TextBlue petals radiate from a red center on this small faience rosette, set against a yellow background.
-Excavated from Amarna’s Main Town in 1922, it likely adorned a surface—perhaps furniture or architecture—within the royal or elite residences of Akhenaten’s capital.about 1400-1200 BCE
+Excavated from Amarna’s Main Town in 1922, it likely adorned a surface—perhaps furniture or architecture—within the royal or elite residences of Akhenaten’s capital.Probably Late Helladic III, about the 14th-12th century BCE

 250-150 BCE